respeecher/auto-odoo/README.md

 just have to set the name of your backup server, and possibly a port, if you need to run ssh over a non-standard port.

-You can add as many backup configs as you like.
+You can add as many backup configs as you like, and it doesn't matter what they are named.
+(The name "myconfig" was just an example; you may prefer to name your backup configs after your backup servers.)

 It's a good idea to configure at least two backup servers.

 Another good practice is to install Auto Odoo on at least one of your backup servers so that you can quickly bring it up if your primary machine self-destructs.